naturalsciences/natural_heritage_darwin/install_darwin_ubuntu20.md

     sudo apt-get install postgresql-contrib postgresql-plpython3-14 (this will be bound to PL SQL function **darwin2.fct_rmca_py_webservice**)

-5 Configure PostgreSQL
+6 Configure PostgreSQL
 -----------------------
-We recommend to install PgADMIN 6.4/+ on your own computer to administer PostgreSQL https://www.pgadmin.org/download/
+We recommend to install PgADMIN 6.4/+ on your own computer to administer PostgreSQL (connecting the server remotely) https://www.pgadmin.org/download/

 Note command to :